 Latest Year (2020/21)

-- Over the last five years, five of the six HSC Trusts reported a decrease in the number of complaint issues received; the largest decrease (47.1%) reported by the Western Trust (Table 1, Figure 2).
+- Over the last five years, four of the six HSC Trusts reported an increase in the number of complaint issues received; with the largest increase (37.9%, 362) reported by the Southern Trust (Table 1, Figure 2).

 The information release is published on the Departmental website

 - The information detailed in this publication is derived from two separate statistical returns provided by the six HSC Trusts including the Ambulance Service (NIAS), (i) complaints, and (ii) compliments received by HSC Trusts.
 It also includes information on FPS complaints derived from the HSC Board CH8 statistical return.

 - This statistical bulletin provides information on the number of HSC Trust complaint issues received, the programme of care (POC), category, subject and specialty of the complaint issue.
 For complaints received it also provides details on the age of the patient / client, gender of the patient / client, relationship of the complainant to the patient / client, the method of complaint and the average number of working days to provide a substantive response to a complaint.

 - Information on compliments received by HSC Trusts reports on the subject of the compliment and method by which the compliment was received.